dcalvin/docs-1/v19.1/cluster-topology-patterns.md

 #### Availability expectations

-- Can survive a single datacenter failure
+- Can survive a single datacenter failure, since a majority of the replicas will remain available.

 #### Performance expectations